cwaring/ucan.xyz/scripts/templates/examples.md

 > **Implementation Note**: UCAN libraries for different languages may be at different specification versions.
 Always refer to your chosen library's documentation for the exact API and supported features.

-## Example 1: File System Access
+## File System Access

-### Scenario
-Alice wants to give Bob temporary read access to a specific file.

-### Implementation using iso-ucan
+This example demonstrates how to delegate file read permissions using UCANs.

 ```javascript
 import { Capability } from 'iso-ucan/capability'